wp-plugins/wpgraphicstudio/readme.txt

   * Compatible integration with s2Member
   * Compatible with both WordPress Standard and Multi Site installs
   * Integrated video help section
-  * Module text customizing for translating graphic modules to different languages
   * Upload custom images for each module in the members area and graphic gallery sections
   * Members area
   * Members graphic galleries